morungos/morungos.github.io/_posts/2025-08-09-back-to-the-farm.md

 Is this argument, to quote the late, great, Douglas Adams, "a load of dingo's kidneys"?
 I think so, and here's why.

-## The industrial revolution
+## What was the industrial revolution?

-The story behind the industrial revolution is one of modernization, of progress.
+The story behind the industrial revolution is part of the story of modernization, of progress.
 An array of innovators, inventors, and entrepreneurs created technical innovations that rapidly enhanced the productivity of industrial work.
-[John Kay's "flying shuttle"](https://en.wikipedia.org/wiki/Flying_shuttle) enabled each weaver to be twice as productive, so yarn came into demand, James Hargreaves "spinning jenny" made the spinners able to produce multiple balls of yarn at once, all with the assistance of water -- and eventually steam -- power.
+[John Kay's "flying shuttle"](https://en.wikipedia.org/wiki/Flying_shuttle) enabled a single weaver to be twice as productive, so yarn became a pressing demand, James Hargreaves "spinning jenny" helped the spinners able to produce multiple balls of yarn at once, all with the assistance of water power -- and then steam power.
 Each innovation pushed the demand to other critical parts of the overall value chain, incentivizing synergistic innovations, and what once required hundreds of people to produce could be the work of a few.

-This is classical automation in manufacturing: using 'technology'[^Technology] to improve productivity, or quality, or whatever else enabled higher prices and higher margins for profit.
+This is typical automation in manufacturing: using 'technology'[^Technology] to improve productivity, or quality, or whatever else enabled higher prices and higher margins for profit.

 [^Technology]: The word "technology" here is anachronistic.
 The term wasn't used
     much until the 1940s and 1950s.

-But remember: the impact of the innovations was dependent on the transformation from an earlier collective system, with carders and spinners creating the yarns before it could be woven by the weavers, to be dyed, sold, and marketed by others, before finally being transformed into wearable garments.
+Together, the impact of the innovations was dependent on the transformation from an earlier collective system, with carders and spinners creating the yarns before it could be woven by the weavers, to be dyed, sold, and marketed by others, before finally being transformed into wearable garments.
 Hundreds of people might be involved in a single shirt.

+This was the industrial revolution, like a fire, it gradually spread from sector to sector, transforming processes through innovation, consuming the old traditional ways and leaving a new, transformed, recognizable global economy in its wake.

 ## Artificial intelligence

+Although artificial intelligence has only recently become a global phenomenon, automation was a significant part of its

-Today's artificial intelligence is not interested in manufacturing -- it is firmly oriented to the service sector[^Robots].
+Today's artificial intelligence is not interested in manufacturing -- instead, it is firmly oriented to the service sector[^Robots].

 [^Robots]: Yes, robots have played a huge part in industry since the 1970s --
     and these robots are the lineal descendants of the spinning jenny, no more.